Boston Labor and Employment Lawyer

 When discrepancies arise in the workplace, employees may feel intimidated by the power and resources of their employer to report any violations of labor laws.
 Hiring an attorney experienced in employment and labor law will provide you with a voice to protect your rights as a worker.

-At Janet, Janet & Suggs, our Boston labor and employment lawyers are dedicated to protecting and preserving your rights.
+At Janet, Janet & Suggs, LLC, our Boston labor and employment lawyers are dedicated to protecting and preserving your rights.
 Our attorneys will provide you with a free, no obligation consultation to review your claim and determine if you have grounds for a case that entitles compensation.
 We have recovered millions for our clients in verdicts and settlements and work on a contigency fee basis, which means we will not charge you any legal fees unless you receive a fair outcome in your case.

 Common Forms of Labor and Employment Disputes